warehouse types

 Distribution Warehouse

-These are warehouses used for regional or national distribution, often located at points closest to the customer.
+These are warehouses used for regional or national distribution, often located as close to the customer as possible.

 • Reduce transportation costs and delivery times

-• Create a buffer area to meet demand fluctuations.
+• Create a buffer area to handle demand fluctuations.

 E-Commerce / Fulfillment Warehouse

-Structures that operate with a variety of products, multi-line orders, and a high order volume.
-In these structures, using box handling racks, especially for small and medium-sized products, significantly increases picking speed and addressing clarity.
+These are structures that operate with a wide product range, multi-line orders, and high order volumes.
+In such setups, especially for small and medium-sized products, using carton and box handling shelving significantly increases picking speed and location accuracy.

 Here: